MitocGroup/www/views/blog/posts/2016/04/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework.md

 ### AWS Lambda Functions

-Let’s get into the details of the thinking process and the AWS Lambda functions that we have written for this web app.
+Let's get into the details of the thinking process and the AWS Lambda functions that we have written for this web app.
 The goal of the todo app is to manage tasks in a self-service mode.
 End users can view tasks, create new tasks, mark or unmark a task as done, and clear completed tasks.
 From UI and UX point of view, that leads us to 4 user interactions that will require 4 different back-end calls:

 1. web service that retrieves task(s)
 2. web service that creates task(s)